aquivalabs/my-org-butler/README.md

 #### OPTIONAL: Fully customize

 1. Clone the repo
+1. Find and replace `aquiva_os` namespace in this repo's files with your own namespace.
+You can also make it work without a namespace.
 1. Create Scratch org
     1. Adjust the DEV_HUB_ALIAS in `/scripts/create-scratch.org.sh`
     1. Run it via `./scripts/create-scratch.org.sh`